 Most likely, your bitter lettuce is the result of the maturation process.
 There’s no way you can completely stop Mother Nature, but there are ways you can delay the result.

 Mulch your lettuce to keep the roots cool and fool the plant into thinking its still spring.
 Interplant your lettuce with taller crops to provide shade as the weather warms.
 Succession planting will also help extend the season.

 If you think nitrogen might be the cause of your bitter tasting lettuce, add a small amount of wood ash to your soil.

-You can also try refrigerating the bitter lettuce for 24-48 hours before serving.
+You can also try refrigerating the bitter lettuce for 24 to 48 hours before serving.